DFHack/dfhack/docs/plugins/autodump.rst

 :dfhack-keybind:`autodump-destroy-here`
 :dfhack-keybind:`autodump-destroy-item`

+:index:`Automatically set items in a stockpile to be dumped.
-Automatically set items in a stockpile to be dumped.
-When `enabled <enable>`, this plugin adds an option to the :kbd:`q` menu for stockpiles.
+<autodump (plugin); Automatically set items in a stockpile to be dumped.>` When
+`enabled <enable>`, this plugin adds an option to the :kbd:`q` menu for stockpiles.
 When the ``autodump`` option is selected for the stockpile, any items placed in the stockpile will automatically be designated to be dumped.

 When invoked as a command, it can instantly move all unforbidden items marked for dumping to the tile under the cursor.
 After moving the items, the dump flag